The Vamps tour 2022: are tickets on sale for Greatest Hits Arena tour - full list of dates and venues

-To celebrate 10 years together, The Vamps have announced that they will be embarking on a Greatest Hits Arena tour across the UK and Ireland later this year.
+To mark 10 years together, The Vamps have announced a new Greatest Hits Arena tour that will take place across the UK and Ireland

 The group, made up of singer and guitarist Brad Simpson, guitarist James Brittain-McVey, bassist Connor Ball and drummer Tristan Evans, was formed back in 2012 and have grown to become one of the biggest modern British bands, with multiple number ones, two certified Gold albums and their own record label.

 This is everything you need to know about the new tour that has just been announced.

 Taking to social media on Thursday 16 June, the band announced that their Greatest Hits tour would kick off later in the year.

 The band tweeted: “Our Greatest Hits Arena tour kicks off in the UK & Ireland this November, we cannot wait to see you all and to celebrate the last 10 years together.”